kamarkaka/lc/src/main/java/com/kamarkaka/tiktok/README.md

 - nested iterator

 [490.
 The Maze](https://leetcode.com/problems/the-maze/)
+- bfs
+- use while to find next positions

 [528.
 Random Pick with Weight](https://leetcode.com/problems/random-pick-with-weight/)

 [560.
 Subarray Sum Equals K](https://leetcode.com/problems/subarray-sum-equals-k/)
+- it's going to have negatives in array
+- O(n^2) with two pointers
+- fix start and change end, calculate sum for each end
+- increment start and change end and calculate again

 [567.
 Permutation in String](https://leetcode.com/problems/permutation-in-string/)
+- sliding window of fixed size s1.length
+- use int[26] to remember count for each char in s1
+- use another int[26] s2map for each char in window
+- keep updating s2map when sliding window
+- return true if two int[26] equal

 [642.
 Design Search Autocomplete System](https://leetcode.com/problems/design-search-autocomplete-system/)
+- trie

 [670.
 Maximum Swap](https://leetcode.com/problems/maximum-swap/)